areyne/sendowl-js/README.md

 ## Features

-- Index all orders (with filtering)
+- Index all orders. (with filtering)
 - Search, retrieve, and update orders.
-- Index all products (no filtering)
+- Index all products and subscriptions. (no filtering)
-- Search, retrieve, update, delete, and issue products.
+- Search, retrieve, update, delete, and issue products and subscriptions.
-- Retrieve all keys associated with a product (Available, used, or both)
+- Retrieve all keys associated with a product.
+(Available, used, or both)
+- Check for license validity of specific products.

 ## Planned Features

-- Add support for Bundles, Subscriptions, Drip Items, and Discounts.
+- Add support for Bundles, Drip Items, and Discounts.
-- Add support for license checks
+- ~~Add support for license checks.~~
-- Add support for product creation
+- Add support for product creation.
-- Make better documentation
+- Make better documentation.

 ## Installation